CrayLabs/SmartSim/doc/orchestrator.rst

    the ``Client`` is utilized to both send and retrieve data.
 The source code example is available in the dropdown below for convenient execution and customization.

-   .. dropdown:: Example Application Script source code
+   .. dropdown:: Example Application Script Source Code

        .. literalinclude:: tutorials/doc_examples/orch_examples/colo_app.py